A person cutting up a piece of freshly baked meat on a wooden cutting board.

 4. Better Blood Sugar Control

-For individuals with insulin resistance or type 2 diabetes, the Carnivore Diet may help lower blood sugar levels.
-Without the consumption of carbohydrates, there’s less need for insulin, and many people report more stable blood sugar levels after adopting this eating pattern.
-However, anyone with diabetes should consult a healthcare professional before making any drastic dietary changes.
+For individuals with insulin resistance or type 2 diabetes, this meat-based eating approach may help lower blood sugar levels.
+The primary reason for this is the removal of carbohydrates, which reduces the body’s need for insulin.
+As a result, many people report more stable blood sugar levels after adopting this diet.
+However, it’s important to recognize that the effects can vary from person to person, and anyone with diabetes should consult a healthcare professional before making any drastic dietary changes.

 Disadvantages of the Carnivore Diet